-For the cascade 1 in Fig. \ref{cascada1}, the optimum balanced photon splitting can be achieved simply by considering that all beam splitters are balanced, having equal 50 \% reflectance and transmittance.
-Concerning the cascade 2 in Fig. \ref{cascada2}, the beam splitters can no longer be 50 \%.
-Instead, expressing the transmission and reflection coefficients of each beam splitter as, assumed real without loss of generality,
+For cascade 1 in Fig. \ref{cascada1}, the optimum balanced photon splitting can be achieved simply by considering that all beam splitters are balanced, having 50 \% reflectance and 50 \% transmittance.
+Concerning cascade 2 in Fig. \ref{cascada2}, the beam splitters can no longer all be 50 \%.
+Instead, we express the transmission and reflection coefficients of each beam splitter, which are assumed to be real without loss of generality, as

 for $j=1, \ldots, N$, where the beam splitters are numbered from left to right in Fig. \ref{cascada2}.